Navigation

 $0 tax. $1.2M in foundation.

 Contributed appreciated stock pre-sale.
 Full deduction offset all capital gains.
+Foundation sells the stock, receives the sale price, and pays a 1.39% excise-tax on the sale.

 Physician — $650K Annual Income